cheomanigua/bwa-docs/content/docs/stripe.md

 > [!WARNING]
 > Keep the bridge open, don't stop it with **Ctrl** + **C**.
 Open a new terminal to run your containers.

-You must use the new `whsec_` secret it outputs to set the `StripeWebhookSecret` in your local Go environment before running your server.
+You must use the `whsec_` secret it outputs to set the `StripeWebhookSecret` in your local Go environment before running your server.
 This is necessary for the integrity check performed by `webhook.ConstructEventWithOptions(...)` in `main.go`:
 ```go
 StripeWebhookSecret = getEnv("STRIPE_WEBHOOK_SECRET", "whsec_...")